 This Spinach Quesadilla pleases your tastebuds, wallet, and picky eaters with nothing but simple, fresh, and flavorful ingredients.
 After all, who can resist the rich taste of sauteéd spinach, hearty garlic, and buttery cheese?
 Plus, when served with Mr. Spice’s zesty, vegan Tangy Bang sauce, this spinach quesadilla recipe really comes to life.

-Add to your collection of Mexican party food by serving this spinach and cheese quesadilla alongside other fresh and savory recipes, like Easy Mexican Street Corn and Quinoa Chili.
+Add to your collection of Mexican party food by serving this spinach and cheese quesadilla alongside other fresh and savory recipes, like my 4-ingredient Guacamole Recipe, Easy Mexican Street Corn and Quinoa Chili.
 This dish even works as a quick and satisfying addition to your favorite breakfast recipes.

 Why Should You Try This Recipe?

 Spinach and cheese quesadillas are one of the most beloved Mexican recipes.
 With toasty tortillas and melty cheese, what’s not to love about this delicious side dish?

 - Quick and easy, this dish is so simple that you can make it for breakfast on your busiest mornings without skipping a beat.

 - These veggie quesadillas are a great way to get fussy eaters (hello, toddlers!) to eat leafy greens and even ask for seconds.